 - Taking care of health records and charts

-Nurses with a more advanced degree may have more complex job duties and accountabilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more complex job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and generally work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.

 Nursing Degrees Available

 There are several degree options available to become a registered nurse.
 And in order to become an RN, a student must enroll in an accredited school and program.
 A student can acquire a qualifying degree in just 2 years, or continue on to earn a graduate degree for a total of six years.
 Following are some brief summaries of the nursing degrees that are offered in the Wilton NH area.

 - Associates.
 The Associate Degree in Nursing (ADN) is usually a 2 year program offered by community colleges.
 It readies graduates for an entry level position in nursing in healthcare facilities including hospitals, clinics or nursing homes.
 Many employ the ADN as an entry into nursing and subsequently obtain a higher degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) offers more comprehensive training than the ADN.
 It is commonly a 4 year program offered at colleges and universities.
 Licensed RNs may be qualified to complete an accelerated program based on their past training or degree and professional experience (RN to BSN).
 Those applying to the program may wish to progress to a clinical or administrative position, or be more competitive in the job market.

 - Master’s.
 The Master of Science in Nursing (MSN) is commonly a two year program after obtaining the BSN.
 The MSN program offers specialization training, for example to become a nurse practitioner or concentrate on administration, management or teaching.